Find out what to eat in Queenstown but first, let’s take a step back and remember how this town came to be and appreciate its history.

 The city of Queenstown was named after Queen Elizabeth II to commemorate her coronation in 1952.

 In fact, this area was previously known as Wu-Wei-Gang in Mandarin or as Boh Beh Kang in Hokkien.
-In addition, 1954 marked the official naming of Queensway as an arterial road.
+Also, 1954 marked the official naming of Queensway as an arterial road.

 The area of Queenstown was formerly swampy and had a southeast channel running through it.
 Also, there were two hills on either side of this agricultural area – Feng Xing and Feng Ling.

-Before, Feng Xing used to be a rubber plantation, and Feng Ling was a cemetery known as Boh Beh Kang and, there are hundreds of people in the village, with the majority of whom speak Hokkien and Teochew.
+Before, Feng Xing used to be a rubber plantation, and Feng Ling was a cemetery known as Boh Beh Kang.
+There are hundreds of people in the village, with the majority of whom speak Hokkien and Teochew.

 They cultivate vegetables, grow fruits, pigs and chickens, and horses as well.
 Additionally, The British military camp Buller Camp also occupied the site until they cleared the land for the new housing estate in 1953.